braydonf/nostr-key-change/specification.md

 * Every client SHOULD make either a private or public attestation when receiving a Recovery Keys Setup Event for pubkeys that they follow.
 The default SHOULD BE private.
 The client SHOULD provide user interaction to make attestations public or private.
 * The attestations SHOULD be stored locally to verify a possible future Key Migration and Revocation Event.
 * Any future events of this kind MUST NOT be automatically accepted and considered verified as it could be from an attacker due to a compromised or stolen private key.
-* Clients MAY PROVIDE a manual verification process that can be verified through a side-channel to be able to independently replace the setup event.
+* Clients MAY PROVIDE a manual verification process that can be verified through a side-channel to be able to independently replace the Recovery Keys Setup Event.
 * Clients SHOULD implement a user interface to help prevent accidental broadcasts of this event.
 * Relays MAY STORE multiple events from a pubkey of this kind.
 * Clients MUST ONLY consider one to be valid.
 If multiple exist, a user interface SHOULD PROVIDE a means to pick one.
 There can be various means to help select the key including; displaying public attestations from within a social graph or NIP-03 timestamp associated with the event.

 ## Recovery Keys Attestation Event

 This is an event that is non-replaceable.
 This is a means to select a valid and verified Recovery Keys Setup Event for another pubkey.
 The attestation can be either private or public.
-By making a public attestation, others in the network can see that you're able to verify the recovery keys for a profile; this can help built a robust fault-tolerant social graph.
+By making a public attestation, others in the network can see that they are able to verify the recovery keys for a profile; this can help built a robust fault-tolerant social graph.
 The default option SHOULD BE private.
-The primary purpose for this event is for clients to be able to verify the recovery keys for a Key Migration and Revocation event (see below).
+The primary purpose for this event is for clients to be able to verify the recovery keys for a Key Migration and Revocation Event.

 ```json
 {